 - In a Salad.
 Make a simple Arugula Salad more filling by tossing in some crispy roasted potatoes.

 - In a Scramble or Hash.
 Roasted potatoes can instantly become “breakfast” potatoes.
 So enjoy them with an over-easy egg on toast, add them to a savory hash like this Sweet Potato Hash, or dice them for a Vegetarian Breakfast Casserole.

 - With Fondue.
 Use roasted potatoes instead of bread with this Cheese Fondue.
 A great gluten-free option!

-What to Serve With Roasted Potatoes
+More Ideas of What to Serve with Oven Roasted Potatoes

 Recommended Tools to Make this Recipe

 - Baking Sheet.
 The must-have kitchen tool for making roasted potatoes in the oven.